parkerdavis1/agave-astro/src/content/blog/blog-plans.md

 ---
 title: My plans for this blog
-description: I lay out my plans for this blog
+description: I lay out my plans for this blog.
 date: 2023-11-16
 tags:
     - updates